QChASM/Aaron/README.md

 # Aaron
 AARON 1.0, An Automated Reaction Optimizer for New catalysts

+We are currently merging several development branches of AARON and AaronTools, to be released soon as AARON 1.0.
-This is the new object-oriented AaronTools and AARON, which will be 'publicly' released soon.
-Documentation for AARON will be added coinciding with a paper describing the main features of AARON and AaronTools.
+Documentation for AARON will be added coinciding with the publication a paper describing the main features of AARON and AaronTools.

-Command-line versions of the main AaronTools functionality are currently being implemented, which should allow widespread use of AaronTools even among non-Perl users.
+Command-line versions of the main AaronTools functionality have been implemented, which should allow widespread use of AaronTools even among non-Perl users.

 AaronTools is an object-oriented collection of Perl modules designed to:
 -Build, measure, manipulate, and compare molecular structures